scalameta/metals/docs/contributors/releasing.md

 - Choose the right version number:

-  - `x.0.0` is reserved for incompatible changes and require a milestone cycle.
+  - `x.0.0` should not be used unless Metals is totally reworked.
-  - `x.y.0` is reserved for compatible changes.
+  - `x.y.0` is reserved for changes that require adjustments in the plugins for different editors.
-  - `x.y.z` is reserved for bugfixes that don't change the public API,
+  - `x.y.z` is reserved in remaining cases, where the changes do not require any adjustments in the plugins.

   For most releases bumping `z` is enough especially that Metals not being used as a library anywhere and do not have a public API.